ariga/atlas/doc/md/guides/mysql/check-constraint.md

 If you are just getting started, install the latest version of Atlas using the guide to [setting up Atlas](https://atlasgo.io/getting-started/).
 :::

-For the example, let's create a database `check_constraint` from MySQL terminal from the following command:
+For the example, let's create a database `check_constraint` from MySQL terminal with the following command:

 ```sql
 CREATE DATABASE check_constraint;